edmondburnett/vael-resources/copy/server-rules.md

 # server-rules

-- One must understand and respect the Instance Values and Code of Conduct.
+- One must understand and respect the Instance Values.
-- No trolling, harassment, bullying.
-Be respectful of other users and their boundaries.
+- No trolling, harassment, or bullying is tolerated.
+- Be respectful of other users and their boundaries.